Enriched Pre-trained Transformers for Joint Slot Filling and Intent Detection: Related Work

 Approaches modeling the intent or the slot as independent of each other suffer from uncertainty propagation due the absence of shared knowledge between the tasks.
 To overcome this limitation, we learn both tasks using a joint model.

 \paragraph{Joint Models}

-Given the strong correlation between the intent and word-level slot tags, using a joint model is the natural way to address the error propagation in both tasks.
-It is no surprise that this has been the trend in natural language understanding.
-On the other hand, deep neural networks with their back-propagation mechanism propose a convenient framework for learning multiple objectives at once.
-Moreover, a variety of state-of-the-art approaches for jointly modeling the intent and slot lay on this fundamentals. \citet{xu2013convolutional} introduced a shared intent and slot hidden state Convolutional Neural Network (CNN) followed by a globally normalized CRF (TriCRF) for sequence tagging.
-Since then, Recurrent Neural Networks have been the dominating force in the field, e.g.,~\citet{hakkani-tr2016multi-domain} used bidirectional LSTM cells for slot filling and the last hidden state for intent classification, \citet{liu2016attention} introduced a shared attention weights between the slot and intent layer. \citet{goo-etal-2018-slot} integrated the intent via a gating mechanism into the context vector of LSTM cells used for slot filling.
+Given the correlation between the intent and word-level slot tags, it is natural to train them jointly. \citet{xu2013convolutional} introduced a shared intent and slot hidden state Convolutional Neural Network (CNN) followed by a globally normalized CRF (TriCRF) for sequence tagging.
+Since then, Recurrent Neural Networks have been dominating, e.g.,~\citet{hakkani-tr2016multi-domain} used bidirectional LSTMs for slot filling and the last hidden state for intent classification, \citet{liu2016attention} introduced shared attention weights between the slot and the intent layer. \citet{goo-etal-2018-slot} integrated the intent via a gating mechanism into the context vector of LSTM cells used for slot filling.

-Recently, researchers started to explore new directions for jointly modeling beyond sequential reading models. \citet{e-etal-2019-novel} introduced a novel bi-directional interrelated model, utilizing an iterative mechanism to correct the predicted intent and slot by multiple step refinement.
-Further,~\citet{zhang-etal-2019-joint} tried to exploit the semantic hierarchical relationship between words, slots, and intent via a dynamic routing-by-agreement schema in a Capsule Network~\citep{sabour2017dynamic}.
+\citet{e-etal-2019-novel} introduced a bidirectional interrelated model, using an iterative mechanism to correct the predicted intent and slot by multiple step refinement. \citet{zhang-etal-2019-joint} tried to exploit the semantic hierarchical relationship between words, slots, and intent via a dynamic routing by agreement schema in a Capsule Net~\citep{sabour2017dynamic}.

-In this work, we utilize a pre-trained Transformer model to bootstrap the learning, when having a small dataset.
-Also, instead of depending only on the language model's hidden state to learn the interaction between the slot and the intent, we fuse the two tasks together.
-Namely, we guide the slot filling with the predicted intent, and use a pooled representation from the task-specific outputs of BERT for intent detection.
-Finally, unlike others, we leverage additional information from external sources: \textit{(i)} from explicit NER and true case annotations, \textit{(ii)} from implicit information learned by the language model during its extensive pre-training.
+Here, we used a pre-trained Transformer, and instead of depending only on the language model's hidden state to learn the interaction between the slot and the intent, we fuse the two tasks together.
+Moreover, we leverage information from external sources: \textit{(i)}~from explicit NER and true case annotations, \textit{(ii)}~from implicit information learned by the language model during its extensive pre-training.